Consumer Psychology Definition

 What is the Importance of Consumer Psychology?

 Understanding psychological factors affecting consumer behavior is a key challenge for marketers and business owners.
-Research on consumer behavior is concerned with understanding both how purchase decisions are made, who buys certain products, and how products or services are consumed or experienced.
+Research on consumer behavior is concerned with understanding how purchase decisions are made, who buys certain products, and how products or services are consumed or experienced.
 Research has shown that psychology’s role in consumer culture may be difficult to predict, even for experts in the field.
-However, new research methods such as ethnography and consumer neuroscience are shedding new light on how consumers make decisions, especially in assessing the intention-action gap, i.e. the difference between what consumers say and what they actually do.
+However, new research methods such as ethnography and consumer neuroscience are shedding fresh light on how consumers make decisions, especially in assessing the intention-action gap, i.e. the difference between what consumers say and what they actually do.

 Social Marketing, Customized Marketing, brand-name shopping, and the consumer’s perception of the price of the commodity (directly expressed as the consumer’s sensitivity to price), are all main factors for understanding consumer attitudes and help explain the reaction of market demand to price changes.